A New Book of Verse

 Parallax (“Icicles plummet from the porch and sow”) [1]

 The webmaster, Rob Stevenson, will be glad to answer technical questions sent here.
-Comments about the content of the site are welcome here.
+Comments about the contents of the site are welcome here.